RUTIK675LT/ImageSearchAPP/README.md

 ![Application Screenshot](images/Home.png)

-SimpleCalculatorJS is a minimalist and visually appealing web-based calculator built using HTML CSS and JS.
-It's designed to perform basic arithmetic operations and provides a user-friendly interface for quick calculations.
 Image Search Application is a basic app which is made using HTML CSS JS.
 It is a versatile application which returns user desired images on the unsplash website.
 This is possilbe with the help of unsplash API

 ## Features